chathushi-r/Weather-Check/README.md

-A weather app that provides users with weather forecast details for their selected locations.
+A weather app that provides users with the current weather conditions and forecasts for their selected locations.
 This app features a simple interface that allows users to quickly find weather information.

 Project Status: Main functionality is completed.
 Currently, adding more features such as providing a hourly forecast for each day of the 3-day forecast.